World traveler Clown Tom Bolton

 Poverty not due to laziness

-This was a scene from the streets of Mumbai.
+These were scenes from the streets of Mumbai.
 There were many women working at this Bombay construction site; carrying loads of dirt, breaking rocks with sledgehammers.
 Some even had a baby and/or a small child at their side.
 Anyone who claims Indians are simply lazy is full of it.
 Such poor people don’t have the luxury to do anything but work hard to survive.
+And the people so down and out that they have to beg are usually handicapped like this crippled guy.
+Rock bottom is just lying in the middle of the sidewalk in the direct sunlight at 38 degrees Celsius.
+Not sure how one even survives this.

 Gulf crisis; anti-war sentiments